 Parking is on the north side of WA14 where you can pick up trails for longer hikes and more great wildflower and bird viewing.
 Catherine Creek Trail #4400 is a one mile paved trail with great views of the Columbia River on the south side of WA14.
 Catherine Creek Arch (1.9m) and Catherine Creek Labyrinth (5.5 miles) trails can be picked up here.

 This easy stroll provides stunning views up and down the Gorge.
 In late spring, the balsam root and other wildflowers are abundant.
-You can't talk about the Rowena Plateau without talking about the Tom McCall Nature Preserve.
-The Nature Conservancy has worked to preserve the fauna and flora here.
-Starting in spring, volunteers lead interpretive hikes.
+You can’t talk about the Rowena Plateau without talking about the Tom McCall Nature Preserve.
+The Nature Conservancy has worked to preserve the fauna and flora here and this area is only open from May 1 – October 31.

+2 mile loop trail located near The Dalles, about 30 miles from us, features beautiful wild flowers.
 You’ll have stunning Columbia River Gorge Views on these trails, through open grasslands, vernal ponds and oak woodlands.
-Bring your camera.